enioka/flowbox-spec/description.rst

 The agent must provide a standard http based active monitoring capability
 * Report health to external URL

+For more elaborate or specific protocols, use monitoring SPI.

 Agent scheduling protocol